 Dorothy Bridges - Senior Vice President

-So I decided to take some good advice from one of the most important people in my life, my youngest daughter.
-When she was 10 years old, I was preparing for a similar event.
+So I decided to take some good advice from one of the most important people in my life, my youngest daughter who is 25.
+When she was 7 or 8 years old, I was preparing for a similar event.
 She said, tell them a story.
-So, I am going toshare my story, and make some observations and share some of the lessons I’ve learned over the course of my career, as well as why I believe the work of the North Community Y is so very important.
+So, I am going share my story, and make some observations and share some of the lessons I’ve learned over the course of my career.

-I plan to keep my remarks short enough to leave time for your questions and comments.
+I plan to leave time for your questions and comments.

 The opinions I am expressing today are my own and not necessarily those of the Federal Reserve.

 For those of you I have yet to meet, I joined the senior leadership of the Minneapolis Federal Reserve Bank in July 2011 as Senior Vice President of the Bank’s Community Development and Regional Outreach Departments.
 I have spent most of my professional career as a banker, specifically working in community development financing.

 I certainly didn’t start out to be a banker, however.
 In fact, I can’t remember ever visiting a bank when I was a child.
 My dream was to go to college and study to be a pediatrician.

 For the first 20 or so years of my life, banks were not a part of my world at all.
 I grew up in the South, mainly in New Orleans, LA.
 My grandparents and parents were sharecroppers in rural Tylertown, Mississippi.
 My parents both worked manual labor types of jobs.
 We didn’t have a lot of money, and what we did have, we didn’t keep in a bank.
 It wasn’t that we had anything against banks; it’s just that we didn’t know anything about them.
 In the communities where I grew up, banks were non-existent.
 I cannot remember ever passing a bank within a 10-mile radius of my home.

 If my mother and father needed a new car, or something for the house, they either saved for it or found other ways to finance the purchase.